-- We consistently manage to a prudent and attractive leverage profile of below 2.0x.1 - Even after our acquisition of C&J Well Services in 2021 for ~\$43 million cash, which impacted net debt, we still ended 2021 well under 2x leverage, and are at 1.5x leverage for Q1 2022.
+- We consistently manage to a prudent and attractive leverage profile of below 2.0x.1 - Even after our acquisition of C&J Well Services in 2021 for ~\$43 million cash, which impacted net debt, we still ended 2021 well under 2x leverage, and are at 1.1x leverage for 1H 2022.

-1. Leverage: Net Debt / TTM Adj.
+^{1.} Leverage: Net Debt / TTM Adj.
 EBITDA (Net Debt = Debt - Cash on hand at quarter end); Debt = \$400mm Sr. Notes due 2026.

-2. Please see https://ir.berrypetroleum.com/non-gaap-reconciliations-to-gaap for non-GAAP reconciliations to GAAP measures and additional important information.
+^{2.} Please see https://ir.bry.com/non-gaap-reconciliations-to-gaap for non-GAAP reconciliations to GAAP measures and additional important information.

-bry Focus on Attractive Opportunistic Growth
+Focus on Attractive Opportunistic Growth

-Management selectively divested non-core assets1 to focus on the highest return basins putting capital to work in our core areas.
+Since 2017, management selectively divested non-core assets1 to focus on the highest return basins putting capital to work in our core areas.
 Acquisitions have increased our footprint in attractive basins in Kern County, CA and Utah, adding ~11MMBOE of PDP reserves.